LandRegistry/develop-property-ready-to-sell/README.md

 ## Related protoypes

-This protoype, and alpha, is based on the work in the previous, wider scoped alpha.
+This prototype, and alpha, is based on the work in the previous, wider scoped alpha.

-This, new, proto, will take a more focused view, and will bring across work from wider looking - (develop land and proprty alpha protoype)[https://github.com/LandRegistry/develop-property-alpha]
+This, new, proto, will take a more focused view, and will bring across work from wider looking - [develop land and property alpha prototype](https://github.com/LandRegistry/develop-property-alpha)

 ## Users